-Free Fishing Weekend Is January 15-16, 2022
+Free Fishing Weekend June 4-5, 2022

 No Tackle?
 No Problem!

 Wisconsin has more than 50 tackle loaner sites and many of them have ice fishing gear that you can borrow.
 Office hours vary by site, so contact the loaner site and plan ahead to pick up the gear.
-While we do have basic ice fishing gear, ice augers are not part of the package.
-Ice anglers are a friendly bunch so politely ask someone to drill you a hole or claim one that's been abandoned.
-Maintain a distance of 6 feet while they're drilling the hole.

 Tried Fishing and Loved It?
 Get Your License Now.